Anaemia in Babies

-- Loss of blood: Blood loss resulting from an internal bleeding or a wound due to an injury leads to the loss of RBCs.
+- Loss of blood: Blood loss resulting from internal bleeding or a wound due to an injury leads to the loss of RBCs.
 Other factors that contribute to it include frequent nose bleeding, bloody diarrhoea and inflammatory bowel disease.

 - Low production of RBCs: When RBCs are not being produced enough by the bone marrow, it is called aplastic anaemia.
 This can be due to bacterial or viral infections, side effects of medications, or certain forms of cancers involving the blood or the bone.
-However, iron deficiency anaemia is the most common cause of aplastic anaemia in infants.

-What is Iron Deficiency Anaemia in Babies?
+What Is Iron Deficiency Anaemia in Babies?

 What Causes Low Iron in Infants?

-- Insufficient dietary intake of iron: Babies have enough reserves of iron in their bodies, and they get plenty of it from breast milk to last until 6 months.
+- Insufficient Dietary Intake of Iron: Babies have enough reserves of iron in their bodies, and they get plenty of it from the breast milk to last until 6 months.
 Beyond that, they should be given plenty of iron-rich foods to meet their growing needs.
-All babies between the ages of 9 and 24 months are at the risk of anaemia and hence those who are fussy eaters and don’t eat enough iron-rich foods might develop anaemia.
+All babies between the ages of 9 and 24 months are at risk of anaemia, and hence those who are fussy eaters and don’t eat enough iron-rich foods might develop anaemia.

-- Pale skin: When a baby is anaemic, his skin loses its colour and texture and appears pale and dull.
+- Pale Skin: When a baby is anaemic, his skin loses its colour and texture and appears pale and dull.
 It is predominantly noticeable around the eyelids and hands.

-- Weakness: A baby with anaemia is tired all the time and shows lack of interest in activities.
+- Weakness: A baby with anaemia is tired all the time and shows a lack of interest in activities.

-- Irritability: Babies maybe constantly irritated for unknown reasons and the older ones may also show tantrums.
+- Irritability: Babies may be constantly irritated for unknown reasons, and the older ones may also show tantrums.

-- Difficulty in breathing: Anaemic babies may have trouble breathing as they tire themselves out trying to get as much oxygen as possible.
+- Difficulty in Breathing: Anaemic babies may have trouble breathing as they tire themselves out, trying to get as much oxygen as possible.
 They also suffer from shortness of breath frequently.

-- Lowered growth rate: Since the body doesn’t get sufficient oxygen for its metabolic processes, babies show poor growth in terms of head circumference, height, and weight for their age.
+- Lowered Growth Rate: Since the body doesn’t get sufficient oxygen for its metabolic processes, babies show poor growth in terms of head circumference, height, and weight for their age.

-How to Diagnose Iron Deficiency Anaemia in Infants?
+How to Diagnose Iron Deficiency Anaemia in Infants

 There are certain tests that can be done to diagnose anaemia in babies: